Nine Days Parenting Program Brought to You by Madraigos: Parenting through Mourning and the Morning After - The Yeshiva World

 Through this program, Rabbi Dr. David Fox, the Director of Interventions and Community Education for Project Chai, and Rabbi Zev Leff, Shlita, Rav of Moshav Matisyahu and Rosh Kollel of Kollel Matisyahu, bring us the tools and the Chizzuk we so desperately need for ourselves and our children.
 You will come away with practical skills and knowledge of how to parent positively during a time of mourning and the strength and inspiration to see towards the sunlight of the morning after.

+This program Nine Days Parenting Program Brought to You by Madraigos: Parenting through Mourning and the Morning After

-The program is sponsored by Cross River bank and will be streaming on TorahAnytime tomorrow Monday, July 27th at 8:30 PM EDT.
+The program is sponsored by Cross River bank and will be streaming on TorahAnytime tonight at 8:30 PM EDT.
 To join CLICK HERE

 To donate to Madraigos please CLICK HERE